opt12/DubinsViewer/README.md

   * the DubinsViewerClient

 ## DubinsViewerServer
-The DubinsViewerServer component tries to connect to the POSIX-socket opened by the DubinsPilot Software on the same machine, the DubinsViewerServer is running on.
+The DubinsViewerServer component tries to connect to the POSIX-socket opened by the [DubinsPilot](https://github.com/opt12/DubinsPilot)-Software on the same machine, the DubinsViewerServer is running on.
 It receives the relevant flight data from there and provides it by means of a REST-API to the DubinsViewerClient component.

 To build this software, switch into the DubinsViewerServer directory: